sangho1130/DnD/README.md

 ### Evaluation of D&D signal

-To compare DnD edit counts between target and background peaks, normalized edit counts and signal-to-noise ratio (SNR) were calculated.

-First, SNVs counted in target and background peak groups were normalized by the total number of peaks and peak size and multiplied by a scaling factor of 100 to calculate the number of edits per 100 bp per peak.
-SNR was then calculated by dividing the DnD edit counts by the mean of non-DnD edit counts.
+To compare D&D edit counts between target and background regions, edit counts per peak were summarized and signal-to-noise ratio (SNR) were calculated by dividing the number of C-to-T and G-to-A by the number of other variants.
+First, edits per peak were calculated by dividing SNV counts by the number of peaks in resized target and background peak regions.
+We assume that the frequencies of non-D&D edit (edits other than C-to-T) are consistent across the target and background regions, so this can be used to normalize the D&D edit counts.
+In this manner, SNR was then calculated by dividing the D&D edit counts by the mean of non-D&D edit counts.

-Footprint analysis for DnD edits was performed by counting the number of DnD edits in each position from randomly sampled 200 target and background peaks.
+Footprint analysis for D&D edits was performed by counting the number of D&D edits in each base pair from randomly sampled target and background peaks, +-100 bp from the center of the motifs.
 The random sampling was repeated for 10 times and mean and standard deviation were used for visualization.
+For both the cell mixing experiment and primary blood cells, we used 200 randomly selected peaks.
+The number of subsampled peaks can be set by the user.

 ![plot](./main/figs/DnD_signal.png)